 King County Traffic Safety Coalition

-To locate other traffic safety task forces throughout the state, visit the Washington Traffic Safety Commission's online roster.
+To locate other traffic safety task forces throughout the state, visit the Washington Traffic Safety Commission's Target Zero Manager Network webpage.

 The King County Traffic Safety Coalition, also known as the King County Target Zero Task Force, was established by Public Health in 1998 with limited funding from the Washington Traffic Safety Commission.